hamidurrk/FacebookBot/README.md

 ## Installation and Usage

-*Instructions for setting up and using the bot should be provided here.*
+*Contact me for the instructions for setting up and using the bot should be provided here.*

 ## Dependencies